 Terrain: Stony dirt track ending on a quiet tarred road

 This pathway once connected Glenveagh Castle to the village of Church Hill.
 The carriages of the Lough Swilly Railway brought visitors to the railway station.
 From here they were transported to Glenveagh Castle over the Lough Inshagh Road by pony and trap.
 Today the Lough Inshagh Path remains silent except for the occasional red deer browsing on the roadside vegetation or walkers enjoying the solitude and scenery.
 This walk gives the walker a real feel of the open landscape of granite mountains and bogs where Golden Eagles and Ravens soar and in summer the Wheatear and Meadow Pipits are busy nesting along the length of the walk.
 It is an excellent walk to explore the eastern side of the Park and brings the walker to the Glebe Gallery and St Colmcille’s birthplace in Gartan.
 (Location: Start at Lacknacoo, Gartan 605435, 917995, to Castle Avenue 602811, 921505)

 Beyond the network of tracks and trails in the valley of Glenveagh, most of the Park is mountainous and is suitable for properly prepared hikers only.
-If you intend walking on the hills, please plan and equip carefully, leave details with family or freinds of your planned route and expected time of return at the Visitor Centre.
+If you intend walking on the hills, please plan and equip carefully, leave details with family or freinds of your planned route and expected time of return.

 Contact the park booking office for full information at email@example.com or Tel.
 0761002537